NVIDIA/warp/docs/basics.rst

 By default, Warp arrays that are initialized from external data (e.g.: NumPy, Lists, Tuples) will create a copy the data to new memory for the device specified.
 However, it is possible for arrays to alias external memory using the ``copy=False`` parameter to the array constructor provided the input is contiguous and on the same device.
-See the :ref:`interopability` section for more details on sharing memory with external frameworks.
+See the :doc:`/modules/interoperability` section for more details on sharing memory with external frameworks.

 To read GPU array data back to CPU memory we can use the ``array.numpy()`` method::